kyverno/website/content/en/docs/Writing policies/variables.md

 ## Escaping Variables

 In some cases, you wish to write a rule containing a variable for action on by another program or process flow and not for Kyverno's use.
 For example, with the variables in `$()` notation, as of Kyverno 1.5.0 these can be escaped with a leading backslash (`\`) and Kyverno will not attempt to substitute values.
+Variables written in JMESPath notation can also be escaped using the same syntax, for example `\{{ request.object.metadata.name }}`.

 In the below policy, the value of `OTEL_RESOURCE_ATTRIBUTES` contains references to other environment variables which will be quoted literally as, for example, `$(POD_NAMESPACE)`.